 ACCESS AND SUPPORT

-Viela VIPs is a complimentary support program for patients, care partners and healthcare professionals.
+Viela VIPs is a patient support program for patients and care partners.
 The program offers a team of Nurse Case Managers and Reimbursement Case Managers who will provide:

 - One-on-one support